gavin-hyl/cmatrix/README.md

 ```
 Access an element on row `i` and column `j` as such:
 ```
-m->elements[i][j]
+m->elements[i][j]   // m is a Matrix
 ```

 ### `ROW_MAJOR` and `COLUMN_MAJOR`
 These two variables are used in modes for setting and getting matrix elements.
 ### `Vector`
-Due to the pervasivenss of vectors in linear algebra, a seperate object is defined specially for vectors.
+Due to the pervasivenss of vectors in linear algebra, a seperate object is defined for vectors.
 The struct itself contains the dimension of the vector and the element array.
 ```
 typedef struct VecTor {
     int dim;